hunt-genes/SMED8020/Day4/README.md

 # 2. QC of Target Data
 Target data consist of individual-level genotype-phenotype data, usually generated within your lab/department/collaboration.
 For this tutorial, we have simulated some genotype-phenotype data using the 1000 Genomes Project European samples.
 You can download the data here

-Unzip the data as follow:
+Unzip the data as follow: (Some might have to run apt install unzip before this command, but you will know if you see an error message)

 ```bash
 unzip EUR.zip